Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems

 Storing the dense kernel $\kernel$ and computing dense matrix multiplications during the scaling iterations \eqref{eqn:IterationsScaling} requires a lot of memory and time on large problems.
 For several problems with particular structure, remedies have been proposed (Sect.~\ref{sec:IntroductionRelatedWork}).
 But these do not comprise non-standard cost functions, as the one used for the Wasserstein-Fisher-Rao distance, \eqref{eqn:WFRCost}.
 Moreover they are not compatible with the log-stabilization (Section \ref{sec:AlgorithmLogDomain}), thus a certain level of blur cannot be avoided.
 We are looking for a more flexible method to accelerate solving.

 For many unregularized transport problems the optimal coupling $\pi^\dagger$ is concentrated on a sparse subset of $X \times Y$.
 In fact, this is the underlying mechanism for the efficiency of most solvers discussed in Section \ref{sec:IntroductionRelatedWork}.
 For the regularized problems the optimal coupling will usually be dense.
 This is due to the diverging derivative of the $\KL$ divergence at zero.
 However, as $\veps \to 0$, the optimal coupling quickly converges to an unregularized solution (see Sect.~\ref{sec:IntroductionRelatedWork}, in particular \cite[Thm.~5.8]{Cominetti-ExpBarrierConvergence-1992}).
 As $\veps \to 0$, large parts of the coupling will approach zero exponentially fast.

-So while we will not be able to exactly solve the full problem, by looking at suitable sparse sub-problems, we may still expect to obtain a reasonable approximation.

-Let us formalize the concept of a sparse sub-problem. \begin{definition}[Sparse Sub-Problems] Let $F_X$ and $F_Y$ be marginal functions and $c$ be a cost function as in Definition \ref{def:GenericFormulation} and let $\neigh \subset X \times Y$.
+So while we will not be able to exactly solve the full problem, by solving suitable sparse sub-problems, we may still expect a reasonable approximation.
+We formalize the concept of a sparse sub-problem. \begin{definition}[Sparse Sub-Problems] Let $F_X$ and $F_Y$ be marginal functions and $c$ be a cost function as in Definition \ref{def:GenericFormulation} and let $\neigh \subset X \times Y$.
 We introduce: